OpenMined/KotlinSyft/README.md

                 // Failing to return from onReady will crash the application.
                 // All error handling must be done with `onError` Listener }
+            // Once training finishes generate the model diff val diff = mnistJob.createDiff()
+            // Report the diff to PyGrid and finish the cycle mnistJob.report(diff)
         }

         override fun onRejected(timeout: String) {